 Types of Social Security Benefits

-Although Social Security is perhaps best-known as a retirement program for older Americans, it pays benefits to individuals outside that demographic, as well.
+Although Social Security is perhaps best-known as a retirement program for older Americans, it also pays benefits to individuals outside that demographic.

 Social Security Retirement Benefits